grimbough/bioc-actions/setup-bioc/README.md

 - `bioc-mirror`: (*Optional*) The mirror to download Bioconductor packages from.
 If this option is no supplied then `https://www.bioconductor.org` will be used.

 ## Example usage

-In its simplest form you can you indicate what file to download and use it:

 ```yaml
 - name: Setup R and Bioconductor